CodebyJet/ga-project-1/README.md

 second day

+player movement done
-movement of the aliens was difficult player movement done
+movement of the aliens was difficult rough framework of shooting added

 third day